widoriezebos/Thoth/Documentation/Basics/Thoth Markdown basics.md

 	author: Wido Riezebos

 ## Tables
 You can render a table using a ‘|’ character as a separator between columns (make sure the number of ‘|’ characters per row is always the same).
-You are required to define as header separator as the second line of your table definition, with at least one ‘-‘ as the contents.
+You are required to define a header separator as the second line of your table definition, with at least one ‘-‘ as the contents.
 If you want alignment for a column use a ‘:’ in the separator row to specify where to align (:- for left, -: for right and :-: for center)

 	|Code|Description|
 	|-:|-|